dafatskin/CCA-Allocation/README.md

 The program has been installed!

 ## How to Use?
-1. Paste your excel sheet into the folder.
+Paste your excel sheet into the folder.
 Make sure that all spaces in the name of the file is replaced with an underscore (i.e "_")
 Ensure that your file is saved in the .xlsx format

+### Configure excel sheet
+Download draft.xlsx and follow the format given in the excel sheet.

-2. Edit config_file.txt
+### Edit config_file.txt
-- config_file.txt has four parts to edit based on the configuration of the excel file.
+config_file.txt has four parts to edit based on the configuration of the excel file.-

--The first part is in "file names".
+1. The first part is in "file names".
 It will be in the format: unallocated:(FileName).
 Change the (FileName) to the name of your excel sheet.

+2. The second part is in "data formats".
+It consists of multiple elements in the format:
+(TabName):(Top Left-most cell)-(Bottom Right-most cell)-(Name of Header for Student ID) Change the values accordingly.

+**Example**

+3. The third part is in "scoring details".
+Scoring is a function in our code that relies on the psychomotor values in the excel sheet as a factor to allocate the students.
+These values have been pre assigned and do not need to be edited but an edit is okay.

+It consists of multiple elements in the format:
+(CCAName):(Score below criteria value)-(Score above criteria value)-(Criteria)

+### Run the code
+Click the file called "start.py".
+You should receive

 ## Allocation of work
 **This section is for grading purposes only.**